 A blood sample drawn from a vein in your arm

-In general, the higher the CA 15-3 level, the more advanced the breast cancer and the larger the tumor burden.
+In general, the higher the CA 15-3 level, the more advanced the breast cancer and the greater the amount of cancer present (tumor burden).
 CA 15-3 concentrations tend to increase as the cancer grows.
 In metastatic breast cancer, the highest levels of CA 15-3 often are seen when the cancer has spread to the bones and/or the liver.

 Increasing concentrations of CA 15-3 over time may indicate that a person is not responding to treatment or that the cancer is recurring.

 Normal CA 15-3 levels do not ensure that a person does not have localized or metastatic breast cancer.
-It may be too soon in the disease for elevated levels of CA 15-3 to be detected or the person may be one of the 20% to 25% of individuals with advanced breast cancer whose tumors do not shed CA 15-3.
+It may be too early in the disease process for elevated levels of CA 15-3 to be detected or the person may be one of the roughly 20% to 25% of individuals with advanced breast cancer whose tumors do not shed CA 15-3.